webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

   - Lint and build the Bicep code into ARM JSON files as artifacts.
   - Pass the artifacts to the validation and deployment stages.
   - Validate deployments for test and production using Azure PowerShell.
-  - Deploy the validated code to Azure test and production environments.
+  - Deploy the validated code as Azure deployment stack to Azure test and production environments.

 # Prerequisites

 Before you begin, ensure you have the following:

-- An active Azure subscription
+- Active Azure subscriptions
 - Access to a GitLab instance (self-hosted or gitlab.com)
 - Docker installed on your local machine or CI environment
 - Basic knowledge of Bicep, Azure Resource Manager (ARM), and CI/CD concepts